Halid Bešlić: Career

 In the 1990s, during the breakup of Yugoslavia, Bosnia and Herzegovina went into war and Bešlić staged more than 500 humanitarian concerts across Europe for the victims in his home country.
 During his career, he recorded 18 albums and staged countless concerts.

 Bešlić also had several hit songs in the 2000s and 2010s.
 The 2003 album Prvi poljubac (First Kiss) featured the hit song of the same name.
 The song "Miljacka", named after the Bosnian river, was featured on his 2007 album Halid 08 and the songs "Štiklom o kamen" (High Heels on Stone) and "Kad zaigra srce od meraka" (When the Heart Dances from Joy) were featured on Romanija (2013).
 The album Trebević, named after the Bosnian mountain, was released in February 2020.

 On 11 September 2025, the Serbian pop band Miligram released a single featuring Bešlić, titled after his wife Sejda.
 The song was dedicated to her and would become Bešlić's final single, as he died less than a month later, on 7 October, after falling ill in late August.

 Personal life

 Bešlić married his wife Sejda in November 1977.
 In 2015, he acquired Croatian citizenship.
+Eight months after Bešlić's death, his wife Sejda died on 1 June 2026.